vitalik/django-ninja/docs/docs/tutorial/other/crud.md

     You can pass it as `**kwargs` to the Django model's `create` method (or model `__init__`).

-See the recipe below for the file upload:
+See the recipe below for handling the file upload:

 ```Python hl_lines="2"
 from django.core.files.storage import FileSystemStorage